Yu Darvish: 2009 season

-On 22 August, Darvish was taken off the active roster for the first time in his career due to injury.
-The Fighters classified it as "shoulder fatigue", and the deactivation came after a career-worst start against the Fukuoka SoftBank Hawks, in which he went eight innings, but gave up six earned runs in a losing effort.
-He was reactivated on 13 September, but in his second start back a week later against the Orix Buffaloes, Darvish gave up a career-high seven walks in five innings, and two runs.
-Three days later he was deactivated again due to discomfort in his shoulder and a sore back.
+On August 22, Darvish was taken off the active roster for the first time in his career due to injury.
+The Fighters classified it as "shoulder fatigue", and the deactivation came after a career-worst start against the Fukuoka SoftBank Hawks, in which he went eight innings but gave up six earned runs in a losing effort.
+He was reactivated on September 13, but in his second start back a week later against the Orix Buffaloes, Darvish gave up a career-high seven walks in five innings and two runs.
+Three days later, he was deactivated again due to discomfort in his shoulder and a sore back.

-Darvish was activated again just in time for the 2009 Japan Series against the Central League champion Yomiuri Giants, and he pitched Game 2 on 1 November.
+Darvish was activated again just in time for the 2009 Japan Series against the Central League champion Yomiuri Giants, and he pitched game 2 on November 1.
 He went six innings, giving up two runs on seven hits, and also striking out 7 Giants.
 He became the winning pitcher, and the team won 4–2.
 The Yomiuri Giants would go on and win the championship series 4 games to 1.
-After the Japan Series, It was revealed that Yu had a stress fracture of the right-hand forefinger.
-Darvish said he first experienced pain after practice on 28 October but kept it to himself.
-Also, he was unable to fully use the lower part of his body due to hip pains.
+After the Japan Series, it was revealed that Yu had a stress fracture of the right-hand forefinger.
+Darvish said he first experienced pain after practice on October 28 but kept it to himself.
+Also, he was unable to fully use the lower part of his body due to hip pain.

-Darvish was presented his second Most Valuable Player and Best Nine awards at the end of the season.
+Darvish was presented with his second Most Valuable Player and Best Nine awards at the end of the season.
 He became the third player to have won 2 MVP awards in their first five years in the NPB, joining Kazuhisa Inao and Ichiro Suzuki.
 However, he lost out on his second Sawamura Award to Saitama Seibu Lions ace Hideaki Wakui.